 Enzymes that add acetyl groups to histones are called histone acetyltransferases (HATs) while those that remove acetyl groups are called histone deacetylases (HDACs).
 Enzymes that add methyl groups are called histone methyltransferases (HMTs).
 Activity of these enzymes affects whether or not regions of DNA are tightly packed, and unable to transcribe, or are loosely packed and therefore, highly transcribed.

 Histone methylation is a tricky concept, though, because usually, histone methylation goes along with methylation of cytosines in DNA, called DNA methylation.
 Together, these processes create regions of DNA that cannot be transcribed.
 However, sometimes, methylation of positively charged amino acids in histones promotes transcriptional activation, but only when DNA is not methylated.
-The methylation of DNA and modifications of histones that affects transcription are the focus of study called epigenetics.
+The methylation of DNA and modifications of histones that affect transcription are the focus of study called epigenetics.

 When the cell is undergoing the process of mitosis, chromatin packing is important, and this packing is done by packing DNA into condensed chromatin fibers to the point where they are the recognized chromosomes that we know and love…or "really like," if you are unprepared to make that kind of commitment.
 These chromosomes divide into daughter cells, and after mitosis is complete, the DNA is unpacked so transcription can occur again.
 Therefore, we can think of mitosis like a big DNA moving day.
 The packing starts with HDACs and HMTs tightening the packaging, and once mitosis is completed, HATs and phosphoryltransferases (HPTs) reduce the packaging.